ilyacantor/AODv3/docs/aod-admission-policy.md

 # AOD Discovery & Admission Policy

+> **What this document covers:** The complete rules for deciding which entities become assets and which are rejected.
+It lists all 7 data planes (Discovery, IdP, CMDB, Cloud, Endpoint, Network, Finance), the 5 admission gates an entity must pass, and how Shadow/Zombie classifications are applied afterward.
+Includes example decision traces showing exactly why specific entities were admitted or rejected.

+---

 ## Overview

 AOD (AutonomOS Discover) processes raw enterprise evidence to produce a verified Asset Catalog.
 This document defines the complete policy for how entities are discovered, evaluated, admitted, and classified.